 What is Dyslexia?

 Dyslexia can affect a person’s self-image.
 Students often end up feeling “dumb” and less capable than they actually are.
 Stressed due to academic problems, a student may become discouraged about school.
-Parents, too, feel anxiety about homework time and what’s happening to their child.
+Parents can also feel anxiety about homework time and what’s happening to their child.

-Early identification and treatment is key to helping dyslexics achieve in school and life.
-Treatment comes from a tutor specially-trained in using a multisensory, structured language approach.
+Early identification and remediation is key to helping dyslexics achieve in school and life.
+Treatment comes from a coach specially-trained in using a multisensory, structured Orton-Gillingham approach.